Choosing Five Universities

-There are several considerations to make while choosing five courses for your application.
+There are several considerations to make when selecting courses for your UCAS application.

 1. Choose courses with different grade requirements